farmera/sare_grant/post_processing_steps.md

 ###### Figure 4.
 Comparison of NDVI images from April 25, 2017 and May 25, 2017.

 The images in __Figure 5__ below demonstrate subtle differences when using an alternative vegetation index at a different point in the growth season.
-Two groups of nine sections are displayed, the top group is NDVI, the bottom is GNDVI.
-Reading each group from left to right advances time from early season to the high point of photosynthetic activity.
+Two groups of nine sections are displayed, the top group is NDVI, the bottom group is GNDVI.
+Reading each from left to right advances time from early season to the high point of photosynthetic activity.
-Reading from top to bottom in each shows an increase in nitrogen treatment from 80 lbs N to 180 lbs N.
+Reading from top to bottom shows an increase in nitrogen treatment from 80 lbs N to 180 lbs N.

 ![](img/multiples_134_NDVI.png)
 --------